JustusRein/Adaptive-In-Orbit-Servicing-of-Altered-Satellite-Components/README.md

 ## Repository Structure
 - "Test_part/Verification_examples/" – Input datasets and Output figures
 - "gripper_paramters/" – Parameter set for the used grippers and robot arms
+- "environment.yml" – Configuration file
 - "main_script.py" – Main script
-- "environment.yml" – Configuration file
+- "record_excute_time.py" – records the runtime of the main_script.py
+- "step2clustered_pcd.py" – converts a step file to a clustered point cloud with one cluster per part in the assembly (currently hardcoded because the location and rotation from step file is not imported)

 ## Requirements
 - Dependencies: listed in "environment.yml"